dangoncs/announcements-system/AnnouncementsSystem/readme.txt

 Running the Server
 ------------------
 - Create the announcements_system MySQL database.
-User has to be root with password "root".
+User has to be root with password "" (empty string).

   mysql -u root -p -e "create database announcements_system";